guzzle/guzzle/README.md

 Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and trivial to integrate with web services.

-- Manages things like persistent connections, represents query strings as collections, simplifies sending streaming POST requests with fields and files, and abstracts away the underlying HTTP transport layer.
+- Simple interface for building query strings, POST requests, streaming large uploads, streaming large downloads, using HTTP cookies, uploading JSON data, etc...
-- Can send both synchronous and asynchronous requests using the same interface without requiring a dependency on a specific event loop.
+- Can send both synchronous and asynchronous requests using the same interface.
-- Pluggable HTTP adapters allows Guzzle to integrate with any method you choose for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like ReactPHP.
+- Uses PSR-7 interfaces for requests, responses, and streams.
+This allows you to utilize other PSR-7 compatible libraries with Guzzle.
-- Guzzle makes it so that you no longer need to fool around with cURL options, stream contexts, or sockets.
+- Abstracts away the underlying HTTP transport, allowing you to write environment and transport agnostic code; i.e., no hard dependency on cURL, PHP streams, sockets, or non-blocking event loops.

 ```php
 $client = new GuzzleHttp\Client();